xiwen514/xiwen514.github.io/content/post/2023-10-25-single-nucleus-analysis/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-Show in New Window
-Error in DimPlot(pbmc.mer, reduction = "umap", group.by = "orig.ident",  :
-  could not find function "DimPlot"

-R version 4.3.1 (2023-06-16 ucrt) -- "Beagle Scouts"
-Copyright (C) 2023 The R Foundation for Statistical Computing
-Platform: x86_64-w64-mingw32/x64 (64-bit)

-R is free software and comes with ABSOLUTELY NO WARRANTY.
-You are welcome to redistribute it under certain conditions.
-Type 'license()' or 'licence()' for distribution details.

-R is a collaborative project with

 The UMAP shows 10 clusters, which all present in AD and NC group.

 ### Cell type annotation